prpole/dissertation/throughput/main.md

 ***

-"Robotics" in Robinson's hands looks considerably different from the more famous version associated with, say, Isaac Asimov---humanoid robots whose goal is to serve in the way humans serve each other, and whose fictional instantiations are usually taken as proxies for class struggle or enslavement.[^ln-robot-slaves] In much of Robinson's work, robots appear in the form of mobile industrial machinery that places an unfathomable transformative power in the hands of the programmer.
+"Robotics" in Robinson's hands looks considerably different from the more familiar version associated with, say, Isaac Asimov---humanoid robots who are made to serve in the way humans serve, and whose fictional instantiations are sometimes taken as proxies for class struggle or enslavement.[^ln-robot-slaves] In much of Robinson's work, robots appear in the form of mobile industrial machinery that places an unfathomable transformative power in the hands of the programmer.
 These robots are rarely discussed in themselves, existing almost as a lacuna where labor and exploitation usually lie, between intention and realization.
-But what we do know is that a small group of people are able to effect the enormous transformations necessary for human inhabitation of Mars, and that most of the "work" is in deciding what ought to be changed and how.
-Robotic machinery, in other words, both frees the colonists up to imagine their alternative material environments and gives them the power to make those environments actual.
+But what we do know is that a small group of people are able to effect the enormous transformations necessary for human inhabitation of Mars, and that most of their "work" is in deciding what ought to be changed and how.
+Robotic machinery, in other words, both frees the colonists up to imagine alternative material environments and gives them the power to make those environments actual.
+The specific interface between human and robot Robinson establishes creates a space in which the ecotopian imaginary becomes narratively visible.

-We never get to see what the human-robot interface looks like, precisely, but it can be inferred that it combines high-level human input with intelligent automation.
-From start to finish, the information being transferred is emphatically *not* information specifying where to place each plunge of the drill, but rather the transfer of a human user's construction plan to the machine.
-As is required for "intelligence" in any artificial system, the details are determined by the robot receiving and interpreting feedback from the material reality it encounters.[^ln-wiener] The result is that "creation" and transformation are merely a matter of communicating some feasible thing one wants to happen, and doing so in a structured way a robot can understand.
+We never get to see what the human-robot interface looks like, exactly, but it can be inferred that it combines high-level human input to establish the broad strokes of a plan with intelligent automation to take care of the details---and that it is *not* a transmission of information specifying where to place each plunge of the drill.
+As is required for "intelligence" in any artificial system, the details are determined by the robot receiving and interpreting feedback from the material reality it encounters.[^ln-wiener] The result is that human "creation" and transformation are merely a matter of communicating some feasible thing one wants to happen, but doing so in a structured way a robot can understand.
 The actual labor is reduced to making a good plan and figuring out how to relate it.
 In this particular industrial army, to put it another way, everyone is a general.

 One example of this process has already been presented---the robot landers that capture an ice asteroid and bring it into the Martian atmosphere.
 Very little of this process is seen in the novel itself, but one of the more explicit examples comes in a moment of crisis near the end of *Red Mars*.
-Someone sabotages a water station near a major town that taps into a large aquifer, and the hydrostatic pressure beneath the surface of the planet threatens a catastrophic explosion that would create the first Martian ocean where a major town used to be.
+Someone sabotages a water station that taps into a large aquifer, and the hydrostatic pressure beneath the surface of the planet threatens a catastrophic explosion that would create the first Martian ocean where a major town used to be.
 Any hope of preventing this disaster relies on their ability to collapse an overhanging cliff onto the site of the break, containing the pressure and plugging up the hole---and to do so within a matter of hours.
 Nadia, a character particularly occupied with construction, takes over:

 > During the ride over she had directed all the town's construction robots from their hangar to the foot of the north wall, next to the water station; when the